saylordotorg/course_bio102/Unit04.md

+---
+layout: default
+title: "BIO102: Introduction to Evolutionary Biology and Ecology"
+course_description: "An examination of how organisms evolve over time, with particular emphasis on natural selection, evolution, speciation, phylogeny and taxonomy, and aspects of genetics and inheritance.
+Also explores the study of population ecology and ecosystems."
+next: ../Unit05
+previous: ../Unit03
+---
 **Unit 4: Evolution of Populations** <span id="4"></span> *This unit expands upon our understanding of evolution by looking beyond natural selection.
 Although natural selection is one way that